top of page

 • Any amateur featuring on an WKO sanctioned Gala event will not receive a fight purse.
 But can receive ticket commission at an agreed rate between promoter and fighter.

-THE DEFINITION OF A PRO-AM WKO FIGHTER:
+THE DEFINITION OF A PRO-AM/SEMI-PRO WKO FIGHTER:

 • Title bouts shall be 5 x 2min Round 1 Minute Rest